Types of Debt

 Falling behind on what is possibly the most important payment you must make each month is a sign of financial distress.

-If you fail to stay on top of your payments your bank or lender could foreclose and assets to be repossessed.
+If you fail to stay on top of your payments, your bank or lender could foreclose your assets to be repossessed.

 You’re cutting back on other expenses

-If you find yourself cutting back on everyday essentials and are feeling a financial pinch when you’re at the supermarket it could be a sign that you’re struggling with debts in other aspects of your life.
+If you find yourself cutting back on everyday essentials, such as the grocery shop or your utility bills, it could be a sign that you’re struggling with debts in other aspects of your life.

 You feel the need to borrow more money